XDuckBlackX/Openstack/README.md

-#Openstack

 Arquivos que contém as configuração do Devstack para a instalação do
                         OPENSTACK

 ###################### Ordem das configurações: ######################

-#1 - Modificar a zona do sistema
+1 - Modificar a zona do sistema
 ---------------------------------------------------------------------------------------------------------------------------
-#Digitar o comando "timedatectl list-timezone" para listar as zonas.
+Digitar o comando "timedatectl list-timezone" para listar as zonas.

 #Escolher a zona desejada.